Back to species list

 Introduction

 A bee-eater species (Merops philippinus) widely distributed across South and Southeast Asia.
-Inhabits open habitats close to water, particularly river valleys where it nests by tunneling into loamy sand banks.
-Populations are strongly migratory, with seasonal movements noted across much of its range.
-Known to breed colonially in small areas, with breeding occurring in river valleys of India and eastern Sri Lanka.
-Classified as Least Concern by the IUCN.
+It inhabits open habitats close to water, particularly river valleys.
+Populations are strongly migratory in many areas, breeding colonially by tunneling into loamy sand banks.
+Listed as Least Concern by the IUCN.

 Description